Kelvin Madzongwe

 Kelvin Wilbert Madzongwe (born 5 January 1990) is a Zimbabwean professional footballer who plays as a defensive midfielder for the Zimbabwean club F.C.
 Platinum, and the Zimbabwe national team.

-Career
+Club career

 Madzongwe began his career as a footballer in Zimbabwe with Bulawayo Chiefs, Njube Sundowns and Chicken Inn.
 He was scouted by the Boston University Terriers, and from 2010 to 2014 studied Communications and Marketing relations at Boston University while playing for their university side.
 He returned to Zimbabwe to continue his football career, where he played for Bulawayo City and F.C.
 Platinum.

 International career

 Takwara made his international debut with the Zimbabwe national team in a 3–1 2020 African Nations Championship qualification win over Mauritius on 4 August 2019.
 He was part of the Zimbabwe squad the 2021 Africa Cup of Nations.